eamonnk/appinfra/Modules/M00-Introduction/L01-Start Here/04-Lab Environment Setup.md

     ![Screenshot of the Azure DevOps Demo Generator Home Page.](../Linked_Image_Files/DevOps_IAI_Image_001.png)

-4. You will then be asked give the generator site permission to create objects in your Azure DevOps account.
+4. You will be asked give the generator site permission to create objects in your Azure DevOps account.

     ![Screenshot of the Accept Permissions page.](../Linked_Image_Files/DevOps_IAI_Image_002.png)